GregoireAMATO/GregoireAMATO/README.md

 A French **Data Scientist** interested in:
 - 🤖 AI (obviously 🙃), mainly NLP.
 Attention is all you need 😉
 - 🐍 Programming, mainly in Python (what else? 😆)
-- 💰 Finance, I like managing portfolios, and build tools to help me!
+- 💰 Finance, I like managing portfolios, and building tools to help me!
 - 🎓 Education, I like teaching and learning!

+You can have a look at all my projects on my website: https://gregoireamato.vercel.app/